lkankowski/arduino-multi-relay2/README.md

   ...
 };
 ```
-In this case relay 26 is always reported throught as S_DOOR sensor, i.e. in Home Assistant this relay can be found in entities as binary_sensor.multi_relay_0_26.
+In this case relay 26 is always reported throught as S_DOOR sensor, i.e. in Home Assistant this relay can be found in entities as binary_sensor.

 ### Dependent relays
 The "dependOn" option in relays configuration is intended for turning ON and OFF power supplies or simple scenes.